Tschichen/MAGNETO/README.md

     2

 in the example, a match between a node labeled with "N" and a node labeled with  "H" would be forbidden, score between edge labels "s" and "i" would be 3.

-### Explanation of the Output

-At the end of the MGA the final matching object is printed.
-For each node of the final matching graph, the node with the following informations is outputted:

-#### nodes
-('node_name', {'Label': 'node_label', 'Graph': 'graph_name', 'Matches': [None, ('node_name_matched_node', 'Label_of_matched_node', 'Graph_name_matched_node'), None]})

-The node name is the name of the node that was first added to the matching object.
-'None' in the "Matches" list indicates that this node is not part of the common subgraph in this alignment step.

-#### edges
-(node1_graph1, node2_graph1, {'Label': edge_label, 'Graph': 'graph_name', 'Matches': [('matched_edge', label_matched_edge, 'Graph name matched edge'), None, None]})

-The edge is indicated by the head and tail nodes of the edge.
-The edge name represents the name of the edge that was first added to the matching object.
-'None' in the "Matches" list indicates that this edge is not part of the common subgraph in this alignment step.